Powerful statistical inference for nested data using sufficient summary statistics: Theory

 Besides testing different null hypotheses, fixed-effect and random-effects models assume different variances of the observed effect sizes.
 In the fixed-effect model, all observed variability is assumed to be within-subject variability

 The random-effects model additionally accounts for variability between subjects

 If the data follow a random-effects model, neglecting $\sigma_{\!\text{rand}}^2$ in a fixed-effect analysis leads to an underestimation of the variance.
-This has negative consequences if we attempt to make inference on the mean population effect ($H_0: \theta = \theta_0$) relying only on a fixed-effect analysis: We may arrive at spurious results, as the underestimated variance leads to a decreased specificity of the statistical test \cite{Hunter2000,Field2003,Schmidt2009}.
+This has negative consequences if we attempt to make inference on the mean population effect ($H_0: \theta = \theta_0$) relying only on a fixed-effect analysis: We may arrive at spurious results, as the underestimated variance leads to p-values that are too low \citep{Hunter2000,Field2003,Schmidt2009}.
 On the other hand, there is little disadvantage of using a random-effects analysis, even when the data follows a fixed-effect model.
-As the assumption of a fixed population effect is unrealistic in most practical cases, it is often recommended to carry out random-effects analysis per default \cite{Field2003,Penny2006,Card2011,Monti2011}.
+As the assumption of a fixed population effect is unrealistic in most practical cases, it is often recommended to carry out random-effects analysis per default \citep{Field2003,Penny2006,Card2011,Monti2011}.